hynek/structlog/docs/loggers.rst

 Where to Configure
 ^^^^^^^^^^^^^^^^^^

-The best place to perform your configuration varies with applications and frameworks:
+The best place to perform your configuration varies with applications and frameworks.
+Ideally as late as possible but *before* non-framework (i.e. your) code is executed.

 **Django**
    Django has to date unfortunately no concept of an application assembler or "app is done" hooks.
    Therefore the bottom of your ``settings.py`` will have to do.

 **Flask**
-   TBD
+   HALP? :(

 **Pyramid**
    `Application constructor <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/startup.html#the-startup-process>`_.